The Vietnamese Government prioritises education in both strategy and budget allocation, yet major disparity in education quality remains.

 Students also lack life skills and confidence, and so are unable to express their voice and agency.
 They also have limited access to social, cultural or sporting activities.

-ChildFund focuses on ensuring school buildings have adequate facilities, on promoting child-centered teaching methods, making sure children attend Early Childhood centres, and addressing the situation of unsafe school environments and engaging parents and the community in child learning.
+ChildFund focuses on ensuring school buildings have adequate facilities, on promoting child-centred teaching methods, making sure children attend Early Childhood centres, and addressing the situation of unsafe school environments and engaging parents and the community in child learning.